jackkershaw/my-coding-progress/Coding journey so far.md

  - 6 June: 2.5 hours working on application website and 1.5 hours on Codewars pair programming with Chris and Finton at FAC meetup.
 Mostly working on decode the woofs.
  - 7 June: 1.5 hour learning regex with FreeCodeCamp
  - 11 June: 2 hour learning regex with FreeCodeCamp and Youtube
  - 12 June: 1 hour finishing decoding the woofs on Codewars and sharing solution on FAC Discord.
 0.5 hours on codewars challenges.
+0.25 hours talking to people on FAC Discord.
- - 13 June
+ - 13 June:
  - Keep working on website
  - After that: See [Todoist](https://todoist.com/app/)